Sub-National Ocean Accounts

 Headquarters versus establishment allocation: National accounts record economic activity at the enterprise level, which may be attributed to the headquarter location rather than the establishment where production occurs.
 For ocean economy industries where the headquarter and the establishment are in different sub-national areas (e.g., a fishing company headquartered in the capital city but operating from a regional port), the allocation should ideally be to the establishment location.
 Business register data with establishment-level information support this allocation.

 Informal economy: In many countries, significant ocean economic activity occurs in the informal sector--small-scale fishing, informal coastal tourism, artisanal aquaculture.
 These activities are poorly captured in national accounts and even less visible in regional data.
-Sub-national accounts should document the likely extent of informal activity and, where possible, incorporate estimates from household surveys, community assessments, or administrative proxies such as fishing vessel registrations (see TG-4.2 Survey Methods for Ocean Economic Activity).
+Where the national supply-use table is exhaustiveness-adjusted (i.e., it already includes an estimate of informal activity), sub-national accounts should regionalise the adjusted national total and document the informal component within the regional figure rather than adding informal estimates on top.
+Where the national table is not exhaustiveness-adjusted, add a supplementary informal-economy memo row at sub-national level rather than altering the regional total, to avoid breaking national consistency (see TG-4.2 Survey Methods for Ocean Economic Activity)[13].

 Temporal misalignment: National supply-use tables and sub-national allocation keys may refer to different time periods or use different reference dates.
 Compilers should verify temporal alignment and adjust for any systematic biases introduced by timing differences, following the general guidance on temporal consistency in TG-0.2 Overview of Relevant Statistical Standards.